encoredev/encore/docs/how-to/migrate-to-encore.md

 ### 3. Deploy to your cloud account

-Once you're ready to deploy, you can [connect your cloud account](/docs/deploy/own-cloud) (GCP, AWS, Azure) and have Encore deploy and provision your new system directly in your existing account.
+Once you're ready to deploy, you can [connect your cloud account](/docs/deploy/own-cloud) (GCP or AWS) and have Encore deploy and provision your new system directly in your existing account.

 See the [infrastructure documentation](/docs/deploy/infra#production-infrastructure) for details on how Encore provisions cloud infrastructure for each cloud provider.